OpenCDSS/cdss-app-statedmi-doc-user/mkdocs-project/docs/command-ref/RemoveFile/RemoveFile.md

 ## Overview ##

-The `RemoveFile` does something...
+The `RemoveFile` command

-This documentation is a placeholder that will be updated as Word documentation is translated into Markdown.
-Until that time, see the PDF documentation that is distributed with the software and can be accessed from the ***Help*** menu.
+removes a file from the file system.
+This command is used in testing software to remove results files before attempting to regenerate the results.

+A failure will be generated if the file exists and cannot be removed (e.g., due to file permissions or being locked by another process).

+Even read-only files may be removed by this command, depending on how the operating system and computer environment handle access permissions.

 ## Command Editor ##